Akshay-Tomar-1135/transaction-spa/README.md

 - **Table analysis:** Fetched JSON content from 3rd party URL converted into tabular format which is facilitated with **pagination**.

-- **Statistics:** Provides information about Total Sales, Number of Sold items and Number of unsold items
+- **Statistics:** Provides information about Total Sales, Number of Sold items and Number of unsold items, filtered by selected month.

-- **Bar Chart:**  Provides a chart analysis about product counts in different price ranges.
+- **Bar Chart:**  Provides a chart analysis about product counts in different price ranges, filtered by selected month.

+- **Pie Chart:** Provides a Pie chart analysis about product counts grouped by categories, filtered by selected month.
 ## Tech Stack

 - **Express.js:** Express.js is used as the backend server framework to handle API requests and routing, which works as an interface and filter between 3rd party's content and frontend.